MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-runtime.md

 ### Path property

 Specifies the URL path for the GraphQL endpoint.
-Setting this to `/graphql` exposes the endpoint at `/graphql`.
-Sub-paths are not allowed.
+Setting `path` to `/graphql` exposes the endpoint at `/graphql`.
+Sub-paths aren't allowed.
 This field is optional, with `graphql` as the default.
 Custom paths for the GraphQL endpoint are currently unsupported.

 ### Enabled property

 A Boolean flag that determines the global availability of GraphQL endpoints.
-If disabled, entities cannot be accessed via GraphQL, regardless of individual entity settings.
+If disabled, entities can't be accessed via GraphQL, regardless of individual entity settings.

 ### Allow-introspection property

 This Boolean flag controls the ability to perform schema introspection queries on the GraphQL endpoint.
 Enabling introspection allows clients to query the schema for information about the types of data available, the kinds of queries they can perform, and the mutations available.

-This feature is particularly useful during development for understanding the structure of the GraphQL API and for tooling that automatically generates queries.
+This feature is useful during development for understanding the structure of the GraphQL API and for tooling that automatically generates queries.
 However, for production environments, it might be disabled to obscure the API's schema details and enhance security.
 By default, introspection is enabled, allowing for immediate and comprehensive exploration of the GraphQL schema.

 ## Host property

 The `host` section within the runtime configuration provides settings crucial for the operational environment of the Data API builder.
-These settings include operational modes, CORS configuration, and authentication details, offering a comprehensive control over how your API behaves in different environments and how it interacts with clients and security protocols.
+These settings include operational modes, CORS configuration, and authentication details.

 ### Syntax overview